 There are many new things you can experience when you travel.
 For me, I’ve never been to a place with a temperature lower than 17 degrees (Celsius).
 When I did it for the first time, it was a sensation I’ll never forget!

 Money isn’t an issue if you really want to travel.
 Some of the people I met on the road travelled with nothing in their wallet.
-Even if they had a little bit of money, they’d only use that cash for things that were the most important such as food, visas, and/or passport renewals.
+Even if they had a little bit of money, they’d only use that cash for things that were the most important such as food, visas and/or passport renewals.

 Travellers also learn to save money on accommodation.
 They use Couchsurfing.
 If they have a tent, they camp.
 Doing any of these basically gives them new experiences each time.
-New places.
-New people.
-New stories.
-More memories.

 If you’re stuck at home, will you be able to experience all these wonderful things?
 Apart from helping your mind mature in many ways, travelling also teaches you how to fully utilise all the resources around you.
 That’s what you call survival.

 What do you think?
-Is travel a waste of time and money?
+Is travelling a waste of time and money?
 If you agree that travelling isn’t a waste of time and money, kindly share this article and help me inspire others to explore the world, too.